Our mission is to foster intercultural understanding and to empower Latinxs to overcome the challenges they face

 - Protect and advance the rights of immigrants and the Latinx community

-- Promote an equitable, just and inclusive society for all
+- Promote an equitable, just, healthy, and inclusive society for all

 EVH is committed to equity, diversity and inclusion.
 We do not discriminate on the basis of race, color, national or ethnic origin, ancestry, age, religious beliefs, disability, sex, gender identity, or sexual orientation.

-Our service area is the Rural Central Piedmont of North Carolina, including Chatham, Alamance, Randolph, and Lee counties.
-Ours offices are located in Siler City and Sanford.
+Our service area is the Rural Central Piedmont of North Carolina, including Chatham, Alamance, Randolph, Lee, and Harnett counties.
+Our offices are located in Siler City and Sanford.
 Our goal for the future is to have a presence in each of the counties we serve.